Daily-Datapackers/datapack/README.md

-For infos look at the wiki: https://github.com/Daily-Datapackers/datapack/wiki
+For info, look at the wiki: https://github.com/Daily-Datapackers/datapack/wiki